idiazroncero/huesos/README.md

 __Important:__ you need to `@import` dependencies before config.
 This is because many mixins of the third-party libraries (like Ritmo) are used for calculations on `_config.scss`.

 ## In the near future...
+- Migrate to css variables in order to be able to quickly theme a site.
+- ¿Include a basic svg icon library?
-- Journalistic "sumarios" using blockquotes (as a component)
+- Journalistic "sumarios" using blockquotes (as a component).
-- Convert selectr to our CSS style
+- Completely migrate selectr CSS.
-- Animation / transition system with prefers-reduced-motion
+- Optional animation / transition system with prefers-reduced-motion.
-- Apply intrinsic CSS sizing to grid system
+- Apply intrinsic CSS sizing to grid system.
-- Be able to quickly disable or override links on headings